Benitoite

 Briefly re-opening of the mine in 1933, then the mine was leased to various individuals.

-B. Grey and B. Forrest leased the mine in 1967.
+Buzz Gray and Bill Forrest leased the mine in 1967.

 In 1985 Benitoite became California’s State Gemstone.

-B. Grey and B. Forrest purchased the mine in 1987, expanded the property, tested it, and renamed it "Benitoite Gem Mine".
+Buzz Gray and Bill Forrest purchased the mine in 1987, expanded the property, tested it, and renamed it "Benitoite Gem Mine".

 AZCO Mining, Inc. leased the mine in 1997 but were not very successful despite larger investments.